-The Association of Korean Medical Institute of soft tissue aims to treat various disease groups using "Chim-do(zhendao)" methods.
+The Association of Korean Medical Society of Acupotomology aims to treat various disease groups using "Chim-do(zhendao)" methods.
 Our website is www.softtissue.kr

-The ‘Journal of Korean Medical Institute of soft tissue’ has been published for several years in Korean.
+The ‘Journal of Korean Medical Society of Acupotomology’ has been published for several years in Korean.
 In order to improve the quality of the journal, we are preparing to receive articles written in English from overseas authors.
 We expect this will be academic exchanges between Korea and other country.

 This is a guideline for reviewers who voluntarily participate in peer review process of the journal.
 All of the journal's contents including commissioned manuscripts are subject to peer-review.

 Peer review in all its forms plays an important role in ensuring the integrity of the scholarly record.
 The process depends to a large extent on trust, and requires that everyone involved behaves responsibly and ethically.
 Peer reviewers play a central and critical part in the peer-review process, but too often come to the role without any guidance and unaware of their ethical obligations.
 COPE has produced some guidelines which set out the basic principles and standards to which all peer reviewers should adhere during the peer-review process in research publication.
 The aim has been to make them generic so that they can be applied across disciplines.